rust-stuco/lectures/week6/slides.md

 A _crate_ is the smallest amount of code that the Rust compiler considers at a time.

-- The equivalent in C/C++ is a _compilation unit_
+* The equivalent in C/C++ is a _compilation unit_
-- Running `rustc` on a single file also creates a crate
+* Running `rustc` on a single file also builds a crate
-- Crates contain modules
+* Crates contain Modules
-    - Modules can be defined in other files
+    * Modules can be defined in other files
+    * Paths link code in Modules together

 ---